 To ensure that your POS system improves daily processes in your coffee shop, look for:

 - A system that is aesthetically pleasing and simple.
 New coffee shops are typically quite focused on a sleek and stylish design, with the counter being the focal point to a customer’s eyes.
 Cords and bulky systems can turn off customers, so look for a POS system that can either blend into the decor, or complement your interior design.

 - Inventory management that allows you to set up your menu on your POS and track products being sold and materials being used.
 Look for software that lets you set stock alerts when inventory gets low as a way to effectively manage your inventory.

 - Data capabilities to collect insight on what’s being sold.
 With data analytics integrated into your POS, you can see which menu items are popular and gain sales insights that help you improve your business strategy.
 Learn about more ways analytics can help you grow your business.

 - Card acceptance.
-Look for an EFTPOS machine that will accept all major card types — in Australia that’s Visa, Mastercard, eftpos and American Express.
+Look for an EFTPOS machine that will accept all major card types — in Australia that’s Visa, Mastercard, eftpos, American Express and JCB.

 Reaching your customers

 The experience of opening your own coffee shop can be truly rewarding, but now the daily grind begins.
 When you’re figuring out how to run your coffee shop, you might prioritise managing employees and optimising the checkout process.
 But one of your most important day-to-day jobs is to make sure that customers come through your doors again, and again, and again (and that they don’t go to your competitor down the street).
 So developing a customer retention strategy is crucial.

 To stay connected with your customers and develop a relationship with them, you should invest in a customer engagement tool (or customer relationship manager) that allows you to reach them and understand their behaviour.
 CRM software for your coffee shop might include: